saguileran/Simulation-Protocol/readme.md

 ```
 ### Main Functions

-Colide function.
-This function update distribution function and at the same time evaluate boundary conditions.
-The code can simule simple holes (commented lines) in the vertical bar but you can play with it and explore new geometries.
-A huge disadvantage of this code is when many boundary conditions are define, this decrase run time considerably, for this reason we suggest implement few walls.
-The walls absorbe part of waves depending of FKx (FKy) constants, usually it depends of materials.
+**Colide function.** Thsi step is called collision because it comes from the collision term of the Boltzmann equation,it updates the distribution functions according to that equation.
+The code simulates simple holes (commented lines) in the vertical bar but you can play with it and explore new geometries.
+A huge disadvantage of this code is when many boundary conditions are defined, this decreases run time considerably, for this reason we suggest implementing few walls.
+The walls absorbe part of waves depending of FKx (FKy) constants,  it depends on the type of material.

 ```c++
 void LatticeBoltzmann::Colide(void){